 - the Netherlands

 - The UK

 - The US

 Amazon Prime Revenue Stats

 Through its Prime service, Amazon has built a unique business model.
 It charges users subscription fees, and, in return, they spend even more money.
 Of course, the membership also provides a bunch of benefits that manage to retain users.
 The following Amazon Prime stats will reveal how this strategy monetizes.

-Amazon doesn’t reveal its Amazon Prime revenue numbers.
-Instead, it combines sales from users who subscribe to all its digital product services.
-The segment includes annual and monthly fees associated with Amazon Prime memberships, audiobook, video, music, e-book, and other non-AWS subscription services.
+Amazon subscription services generated revenue of $25.21 billion in 2020.
+This segment includes annual and monthly fees associated with Amazon Prime memberships, audiobooks, videos, music, e-books, and other non-AWS subscription services.